 What happens if a rat bites you?

 First things first, it is going to hurt, but only a bit.
 If I were bitten by a rat, I would be more concerned about the potential diseases it may transmit, rather than the pain of the bite.

 If you have been bitten by a rat, you need to make yourself aware of a number of symptoms associated with a rat bite.
 In doubt?
 Check with a medical professional.

 Rats can bite, and a rat bite will hurt a little.
 The biggest concern is the diseases that a rat can transmit.
 Ensure that you are aware of the symptoms of diseases that can be transmitted by a rat.

 Under usual circumstances, a rat will avoid human contact as much as possible.
 Having said that, rats and humans have been living closer together in recent times.
 That means rats are becoming braver, especially those in big cities.
 Rats can become aggressive, especially if there is food involved, or you are cornering the rat.

 Are rats dangerous?
 The 8 reasons in this post say ‘yes, rats are dangerous!’

 If you have rats getting near your home, or in your yard, then it is vital that you get rid of them ASAP.

-Rats are a danger to health, and to your family.
+Rats are a danger to you, your health, and to the health of your family.